Morikoi/asteroid-blaster/docs/index.md

 [![OpenTelemetry and the future of Observability, part 1](https://img.youtube.com/vi/pLPMAAOSxSE/0.jpg)](https://youtu.be/pLPMAAOSxSE)

-There are more definitions and tools to
+There are more definitions and tools to dive into.

+## Resources on o11y.love

+> Pleas